Get Help from Bob Vila

 - Water or honing oil

-To do the job right, you need a sharpening stone (sometimes called a bench stone).
+To sharpen scissors most effectively, you need a sharpening stone (sometimes called a bench stone).
 You can get one at the hardware store for less than $20, and it will serve to sharpen most any blade you have, from your kitchen knives to your pruning shears.
 It’s worth the small investment to have one around!
 These stones come with a coarse side and a fine side.
 If your scissors are very dull, you’ll need to start with the coarse side and then move to the finer side to finish.
 If your scissors just need a light tune-up, you’ll use only the finer side.

 Lay your sharpening stone on a towel and lubricate it with oil or water.
 Stores sell honing oil alongside sharpening stones, but you can use any oil, or even water, for lubrication.